Start with the sales document workflow that already wastes your week.

 What you should get back

-Prefer email first?
-Use the same lane name and keep the note anchored to time to first triage and queue accuracy.
+If email is faster, use the same lane name and keep the note anchored to time to first triage and queue accuracy.
+The hosted intake still remains the cleaner path because it preserves workflow, systems, and review details in one order.

 The live path today: Inbox message -> category and summary -> owner or queue assignment